hamelman/casestudy/README.md

 - **GitHub Pages customization with Jekyll**

 ## How to Use This Repository
-You can navigate through the folders to explore individual case studies or view my web development projects.
+You can navigate through the folders to explore individual case studies and eventually view my web development projects.
 I frequently update this repository as I complete new projects and case studies.

 ## Future Goals
 I plan to: